Paul Warnke: Career

+While serving as the General Legal Counsel of the Secretary of Defense, he expressed doubt as to Israel’s explanation of the 1967 USS Liberty incident: “I found it hard to believe that it was, in fact, an honest mistake on the part of the Israeli air force units.
+I still find it impossible to believe that it was.
+I suspect that in the heat of battle they figured that the presence of this American ship was inimical to their interests, and that somebody without authorization attacked it.”

 Under President Jimmy Carter he was chief SALT negotiator and Director of the Arms Control and Disarmament Agency.
 He helped negotiate the unratified SALT II agreement with the Soviet Union and was a tireless advocate of slowing the arms race.
 Warnke saw arms control as a step-by-step process, like "trying to get down from the top of a tall tree.
 If you go down a branch at a time, you're gonna end up on solid ground.
 If you try and do it in a single step, you're gonna make one hell of a mess."

 Unlike many of his critics, most famously Paul Nitze, Warnke didn't believe in the late 1970s that the Soviets had a desire to attack the United States or that they would succeed if they did.
 Warnke believed that the United States, with a "triad" of strong defenses-in the air, on land, in the sea-had a strong enough military to deter any Soviet assault.

 After leaving the Carter administration, he returned to private law practice and his work with Clark Clifford, forming Clifford & Warnke.
 He also stayed active in political issues as a member of the Committee for National Security, and he was elected to the Common Cause National Governing Board in 1983.
 After the elderly Clifford became entangled in the BCCI scandal and was unable to practice, Warnke and many of the other lawyers in the firm moved to Howrey & Simon.

 Warnke died in Washington, D.C.